The Great Reef Census

 A world-first citizen science effort to survey the Great Barrier Reef

-Our mission is to protect and conserve the Great Barrier Reef, and reefs around the world.
+Our mission is to scale up conservation efforts for the Great Barrier Reef, and reefs around the world.

-See what your favourite Reef animals are up to right now!
-Find real-time data from some much-loved reef residents and help unlock the mysteries of the Great Barrier Reef.
+See what your favourite reef animals are up to right now!
+From sharks to turtles and manta rays, follow real-time tracks from our most iconic reef residents and help unlock the mysteries of the Great Barrier Reef.

-You can jump in the water and be inspired by the beauty of the Great Barrier Reef, but the threats are major, real and immediate.
-If we respond now with action not apathy, there’s hope.
+Jump in the water and the beauty of the Great Barrier Reef will still take your breath away, but the threats to the Reef are real and urgent.
+There is still hope if we respond now with action not apathy.